apache/orc/README.md

 * docker - docker scripts to build and test on various linuxes
 * examples - various ORC example files that are used to test compatibility
 * java - the java reader and writer
-* proto - the protocol buffer definition for the ORC metadata
 * site - the website and documentation
 * tools - the c++ tools for reading and inspecting ORC files